daveposh/ai-tk-ui/README.md

 ## Acknowledgments

-- Based on the AI-Toolkit project
+- Based on [AI-Toolkit](https://github.com/ostris/ai-toolkit) - The core toolkit this UI is built for
-- Uses CustomTkinter for modern UI elements
+- Uses [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) - Modern UI widgets for tkinter
+- [PyTorch](https://github.com/pytorch/pytorch) - The deep learning framework used
 - Community contributions and feedback

 ## Support